 Where sex work has been decriminalized, sex workers' human rights, health and safety have been advanced.
-In New Zealand, for example, after the government decriminalized prostitution in all forms in 2003, there was an improvement in employment conditions and a decrease in violence against sex workers, and sex workers exercised greater power to demand safe working conditions and negotiate safer sex practices.28 According to the UNDP, evidence from New Zealand and the Australian state of New South Wales indicates that the decriminalization of sex work increases sex workers' access to HIV and sexual health services and is associated with very high condom use rates and very low prevalence of sexually transmitted infections, while HIV transmission within the context of sex work is understood to be extremely low or nonexistent.29 In view of the public health impact of criminal laws governing sex work, international health and human rights bodies have increasingly called on States to decriminalize sex work in order to meet core obligations of the right to health and to create an environment enabling full enjoyment of that right.
-These bodies include the Global Commission on HIV and the Law,30 the Joint United Nations Programme on HIV/AIDS and the Office of the High Commissioner on Human Rights,31 and the Special Rapporteur on the right of everyone to the enjoyment of the highest attainable standard of physical and mental health,32 among others.
+In New Zealand, for example, after the government decriminalized prostitution in all forms in 2003, there was an improvement in employment conditions and a decrease in violence against sex workers, and sex workers exercised greater power to demand safe working conditions and negotiate safer sex practices.32 According to the UNDP, evidence from New Zealand and the Australian state of New South Wales indicates that the decriminalization of sex work increases sex workers' access to HIV and sexual health services and is associated with very high condom use rates and very low prevalence of sexually transmitted infections, while HIV transmission within the context of sex work is understood to be extremely low or nonexistent.33 Prior to decriminalization, sex workers were less willing to disclose their work to health-care providers or to carry condoms for fear of their being used as evidence for a conviction.34

+In view of the public health impact of criminal laws governing sex work, international health and human rights bodies have increasingly called on States to decriminalize sex work in order to meet core obligations of the right to health and to create an environment enabling full enjoyment of that right.
+These bodies include the Global Commission on HIV and the Law,35 the Joint United Nations Programme on HIV/AIDS (UNAIDS) and the Office of the High Commissioner on

+Human Rights (OHCHR),36 and the UN Human Rights Council's Special Rapporteur on the right of everyone to the enjoyment of the highest attainable standard of physical and mental health,37 among others.